nape-max/wireguard-new-clients-configs/README.md

 count_path = 'PATH_TO_COUNT_FILE'
 ```

-2) Add `1` to count file if you are haven't clients, or add number of clients plus one to this file.
+2) Add `1` to count file in `count_path` if you are haven't clients, or add number of clients plus one to this file.
 For example, file contents:
 ```
 1
 ```